Adiboss4333/ProgrammingLanguagePercentage/README.md

 # Mode
   The Application has 2 Mode for Calculating the Percentage of the Languages used:

-    1: By the Text in the files (despite the extension).
+    1: By the Text in the files (without the extension).
     2: By the extension of the file (Recommended for exact Percentage Calculation).

 # Prerequisites